Building a Stronger Community Through Communication

 Hibbard plans to remain in the Manhattan area.
 Prior to his work with the Kansas 4-H Foundation, he worked 21 years with the Kansas Farm Bureau, including four years as the farm organization’s administrative vice president.

 Marlene Bosworth Receives Education Award

-This honor will be awarded to Mrs. Bosworth for accomplishments made during her eight years of service to the Delaware River WRAPS as the Water Quality Coordinator.
+This honor was awarded to Mrs. Bosworth for accomplishments made during her eight years of service to the Delaware River WRAPS as the Water Quality Coordinator.
 Marlene provided the leadership in developing many environmental and conservation programs and events to educate and support landowners and producers to implement practices that help protect water quality.
 At the same time, she provided educational opportunities for the next generation of watershed residents to understand the importance of water quality by organizing teacher workshops, water festivals, and service learning projects for area students.

 Mrs. Bosworth worked tirelessly to educate and engage area organizations, schools, and state and local agencies in fulfilling the vision of the WRAPS watershed program.
 Her many efforts over the years to include a variety of partners in the delivery of the WRAPS program has resulted in the Delaware River WRAPS being one of the strongest WRAPS programs in the state.

 SCHOOLS FOR FAIR FUNDING: STATEMENT ON SCHOOL FUNDING BILL

 “Schools for Fair Funding is disappointed with provisions in the new school finance bill that continue to create inequity among school districts.
 We have three primary concerns.

 There is little new state money for schools.
 Instead lawmakers took money from some at-risk-of-failing student programs to help raise the $129 million dollars needed to satisfy the Supreme Court ruling on equity.